Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Results

-As a result, \mname outperformed Phi-4 on the denoising tasks across both datasets.
-The model also surpassed all baselines in the AKI prediction task.
-In the 3-month mRS prediction task, its performance was comparable to the best-performing baseline and superior to that of Phi-4.
-Although accuracy improved significantly in the 1-year MACE prediction task, the F1 score declined.
-Overall, performance improvements were observed in most tasks, providing empirical evidence that \mname's enhanced clinical reasoning capabilities generalize well across different diseases.
+As a result, \mname outperformed Phi-4 and all baseline models on the denoising task and the AKI prediction task.
+In the 3-month mRS prediction task, its performance was comparable to that of the best-performing baseline and superior to Phi-4.
+Although accuracy improved significantly in the 1-year MACE prediction task, the F1 score declined, indicating that the model failed to generalize to this task.
+We hypothesize that this may be due to differences in disease similarity: sepsis and AKI exhibit high comorbidity and share several clinical characteristics \citep{aguilar2024sepsis}, whereas the overlap between sepsis and stroke is relatively limited \citep{shao2019risk}.
+Overall, these results provide empirical evidence suggesting partial generalizability across different diseases.
+We explicitly note the 1-year MACE result as a negative finding that bounds the scope of our claim: the trained reasoning does not generalize uniformly to diseases with limited clinical overlap with sepsis.